speedie-de/speedie-de.github.io/README.md

 - [void](https://voidlinux.org)

 ### installation
+set up a debian/arch/gentoo/redhat system and log in as root. make sure to create a new user and change their password.

+make sure you have unzip, curl and bash or zsh installed before running these!

-set up a debian/arch/gentoo/redhat system and log in as root. make sure to create a new user and change their password. then run one of these commands depending on what shell you use. if you're not sure, you can run "echo $SHELL" in a terminal. note that the shell cannot be sh.
+then run one of these commands depending on what shell you use. if you're not sure, you can run "echo $SHELL" in a terminal. note that the shell cannot be sh.

     for zsh: curl https://getspde.github.io | zsh